fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 ###  Streamlining debloying of the frontend

-To create a new production build of the frontend without extra manual work, let's add a simple shell-script to the root of the frontend repository.
-The script builds a new  production build with _npm run build_ and moves it to the backend directory.
-We name the script <i>deploy.sh</i>.
-It's contents are like so:

 To create a new production build of the frontend without extra manual work, let's add a some npm-scripts to the <i>package.json</i> of the backend repository:

 ```json